mehmetcc/gene-tonic/README.md

 ```scala
 GASolver.solve()
 ```
-for creating a random population.
+for creating a random population and solving according to that random population.
 If you want to generate your own population, you might want to model your neural network first:
 ```scala
 ...
 // somewhere inside your main